 Impacting future incarnations

-The effect of regeneration on the Doctor in the time immediately following the event varied from incarnation to incarnation.
-In some cases the Doctor regained his faculties quickly, erratic behaviour notwithstanding.
+The effect of regeneration on The Doctor in the time immediately following the event varied from incarnation toincarnation.
+In some cases The Doctor regained his faculties quickly, erratic behaviour notwithstanding.
 (The Power of the Daleks, The Twin Dilemma, The Eleventh Hour) On one occasion when the regenerative process was postponed for a long time, he was rendered amnesiac.
-(Doctor Who) In most cases the Doctor was incapacitated for a period of time before ultimately recovering.
-(Spearhead from Space, Robot, Castrovalva, Time and the Rani, The Christmas Invasion) There was also a unique case where the Doctor (through will or the nature of his injury) was able to delay regeneration from setting in for an extended period of time – long enough to visit all of his past companions – though the resulting energy release was catastrophic for the TARDIS.
-(The End Of Time, Death of the Doctor)
+(The TV Movie) In most cases The Doctor was incapacitated for a period of time before ultimately recovering.
+(Spearhead from Space, Robot, Castrovalva, Time and the Rani, The Christmas Invasion) There was also a unique case where The Doctor (through will or the nature of his injury) was able to delay regeneration from setting in for an extended period of time – long enough to visit all of his past companions – though the resulting energy release was catastrophic for the TARDIS.
+(The End of Time, Death of the Doctor)